JeremieV/assessment-wsd/README.md

 await page.waitForSelector(rowsSelector)
 ```

 We can then select all the rows and extract the name and available odds using puppeteer.
-Notice that the bookmaker I have chosen does not display the odds other than the UK, Australia and South Africa.
+Notice that the bookmaker I have chosen does not usually display the odds other than the UK, Australia and South Africa.

 If the country is none of the above, then the only odds displayed are 'SP' ("Starting Price").
 In this case, my puppeteer script returns 'SP'.
 This can be easily changed depending on the desired behaviour (unspecified in the instructions).

 Another edge case to take into account is for events that have already finished.
-In this case, the bookmaker site uses a slightly different markup, and my script times out.
-For a production application this case should certainly be handled.
+In this case, the bookmaker site uses a slightly different markup, and my script returns an error.
+I assume this is an acceptable constraint: "we can only scrape future events".

 ## Task 2

 I installed express and chose to keep the application scaffold simple for this simple app (so I didn't use the `express-generator` which can generate a default application scaffold).

-Instead I intead to create the server in a single file to keep it simple.
+Instead I intend to create the server in a single file to keep it simple.

 Running puppeteer (a headless browser) on the server would certainly be too resource intensive so instead I intend to scrape the bookmakers using axios and cheerios.